Mdhesari/design-patterns/Readme.md

     "Template Method uses inheritance to vary part of an algorithm.
 Strategy uses delegation to vary the entire algorithm."

     "we define a structure for out similar classes so as to let them extend the class and override their own methodology."

+### Composite (structural)

+The intent of composite is to compose objects into tree structures to represent part-whole hirarchies.

+    "A directory could have files and subdirectories for example"

+And a composite should have add() and remove() methods in order to be extended.